SAP-samples/teched2025-AI161/exercises/ex1/README-BRUNO.md

 Now expand 'Exercise-1 Setup' to see the requests included in this exercise and click on '1-1 Get Auth Token' to open it.
 <br>![](/exercises/ex1/images/bru01_3.png)

-4. Next we nead to setup the environment variables for the collection.
+4. Next we need to setup the environment variables for the collection.
 Click on the environments selection in the top left corner.
 <br>![](/exercises/ex1/images/bru01_4.png)
 Now click on "Configure".
 <br>![](/exercises/ex1/images/bru01_5.png)

-5. We have proided you with an AI Core Service KEy from which we now neew to fill in the following environment variables:
+5. We have provided you with an AI Core Service Key from which we now new to fill in the following environment variables:
 - AUTH_URL: Copy the value from the "url" key from your AI Core Service Key.
 - AI_API_URL: Copy the value from the "AI_API_URL" key from your AI Core Service Key.
 - CLIENT_ID: Copy the value from "clientid" key from your AI Core Service Key.
 - CLIENT_SECRET: Copy the value from "clientsecret" key from your AI Core Service Key.
-All other environmant variables will be filled by scripts during this tutorial.
+All other environment variables will be filled by scripts during this tutorial.
 Now Save your changes and make sure the "AI-161" environment is selected.

 Your Bruno API client is now ready to make request to the provided AI Core instance.
 Let's setup the authentication token next.